 2. Greek Yogurt

 Calcium is good for you.
-There's no denying the healthy attributes that are, well, attributed with ingesting enough calcium.
-When your calcium dips below ideal levels, you may experience irritability, anxiety, impaired memory, or flat-out depression.
+There's no denying the healthy attributes that are, well, attributed to ingesting enough calcium.
+When your calcium dips below ideal levels, you may experience irritability, anxiety, impaired memory, or flat-out depression symptoms.

 What would a healthy diet be without asparagus?
-While hangovers aren't the same as seasonal depression, they can make you unhappy.
+While hangovers in older adults isn't the same as seasonal depression, they can make you unhappy.
 That said, asparagus contains enzymes that aid in the breakdown of alcohol in your system.
 While we haven't tested it ourselves, you may want to see if eating a little asparagus helps you keep your hangover at bay.

 Foods with high levels of omega-3 fatty acids can help your body's energy production as well as maintain healthy circulation.
 On top of that, this essential fatty acid has been linked to improved memory and healthy brain function.
 With more energy and a healthier brain, your body will be more equipped to fight seasonal depression.